alberto-morales/microservices-java-training-course/docs/RESTFul-Web-Service-Spring-Boot.md

 ## Introduction

-The goal of this session is to achieve full autonomy by installing and configuring Airflow with a standard and easy configuration
-(but effective for most projects), as well as learn the basic functionalities about workflows creation and getting familiar with
+The goal of this session is to achieve full autonomy by setting up and configuring a Spring Boot application with a standard and easy configuration (but effective for most projects), as well as learn the fundamentals about REST APIs design and creation.
-Airflow web interface.

 It is expected that upon completion of the training session, participants will be able to:

-This introduction will explain the basics concepts of Airflow using a business case that will be developed during this session.

-This case study is the creation of a pipeline that, using this dataset about High Speed train tickets, try to predict its price and cluster the ticket belong (two models, one supervised and other unsupervised have been training before, and are available through different endpoints).

-1. Mocks user alarms for Renfe tickets.
-Those alarms are just a ticket scrapped in a very particular point of time we want to track.
-2. Predicts future (next week price), and compare to original price.
-3. Perform a clustering of ticket (just for learning purposes).
+ * Create a new Spring Boot Application.
+ * Make a REST endpoint to work.
+ * Distinguish between the diferent ways to receive parameters.
+ * Know the particularities of severals HTTP verbs, and choose between them.
+ * Use different tools to invoke services (curl, Postman).

+The first drill is about a simple pong service that just greets when invoked.

 ## Spring Boot Applications